yizeyi18/abacus-develop/docs/advanced/input_files/input-main.md

   - atomic+random: add small random numbers on atomic pseudo-wavefunctions
   - file: from binary files `WAVEFUNC*.dat`, which are output by setting [out_wfc_pw](#out_wfc_pw) to `2`.
   - random: random numbers

-  with `psi_initializer 1`, two more options are supported:
   - nao: from numerical atomic orbitals.
 If they are not enough, other wave functions are initialized with random numbers.
   - nao+random: add small random numbers on numerical atomic orbitals
 - **Default**: atomic